School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 • Linear system

-• Numerous AP courses (grades 11 & 12) & AP Capstone Programme (similar to IB)
+• Numerous AP courses (grades 11 & 12) and Capstone programme (similar to IB)

-• Various courses in the performing arts (orchestra, television broadcasting…)
+• Various performing arts courses (orchestra, television broadcasting, etc.)

 Byrne Creek Secondary School